labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 - 0x003C = **Length**

 ### Next Sample
 Specifies the number of _ticks_ untill the next sample in the pattern should be triggered.
 For samples played simultaneously all but one have a Next Sample value of 0, play the next sample 0 ticks after the current sample.
-All 4 samples in the example pattern have a Next Note value of 0x60 which is the hex value that represents a quater bar.
+All 4 samples in the example pattern have a Next Note value of 0x60 which is the hex value that represents a quarter bar.
 384 / 4 = 96 or 0x60.
 ### Pad Code
 Specifies the bank offset and pad number according to the following formula: Pad Code = bank_offset*12 + pad_number(1-12) + 46.
 This is a snippet of a function that generates the bank offset and pad number from the hex code.
 <div class="env-header">python</div>